spicatchou/Easydate-Christolic/README.md

   a.
 Scatter plot.
 Axes : Member's age x Partner's age to observe to what extent the researchers obviously decided to pair couples according to the age.
 Filter according to fun_o : to visualise the impact of this main correlated variable (Fun_o = rating on 10 concerning the  partner : was he fun or not ?).
 Colors according to Match (Yes/ No).
 Siez of the circles : small = 6 partners met (limited choice) / big = 10 partners met (extensive choice).

   b.
-Pie-charts to browse main available variables in the dataset + histograms on main interesting variables (breakdowns by match)
+Pie-charts to browse main available variables in the dataset + histograms on main interesting variables (breakdown by 'match')
 [interactive_histograms.txt](https://github.com/Xhrys69/predict_love/files/9801858/interactive_histograms.txt)
 [interactive_pie-charts.txt](https://github.com/Xhrys69/predict_love/files/9801859/interactive_pie-charts.txt)
 [[interactive_scatterplots.txt](https://github.com/Xhrys69/predict_love/files/9801860/interactive_scatterplots.txt)]